oercompbiomed/Seili-2026/Day3_PPI_networks/PPI_networks.md

 ### 4.2 Predicting Protein Dimers

-Take two examples for interacting proteins from the given network.
-You can also take a pair or supposedly non-interacting proteins.
+Take two examples for 2-3 interacting proteins from the given network.
+You can also take supposedly non-interacting proteins.
 Then open [AlphaFold 3](https://alphafoldserver.com) in a browser.

 Find the protein sequences in Uniprot.
 For that, search the gene name in [UniProt](https://www.uniprot.org/uniprot), and select the protein from the right species.
 Go to **Sequence & Isoforms** to see the sequence.
 Then find the small button **Copy sequence** in the box containing the protein sequence.